rackerlabs/support-how-to/content/how-to/cloud-databases/use-ssl-with-your-cloud-database-instance/index.md

 ---

-Secure Sockets Layer (SSL), a security protocol that uses encryption technology to protect sensitive information in the Internet, enables users of a website to divulge personal information, such as credit card numbers, Social Security numbers, user names, and passwords.
-By making an SSL connection to your database, customers can trust that their data is encrypted when it's sent to and from your web application.
+Secure Sockets Layer (SSL), a security protocol that uses encryption technology to protect sensitive information on the Internet, enables users of a website to divulge personal information, such as credit card numbers, Social Security numbers, user names, and passwords.
+By making an SSL connection to your database, customers can trust that their data is encrypted when the system sends it to and from your web application.

 **Note:** Using SSL encryption is resource-intensive and might impact the latency of your database connection.